stack-auth/auth-proxy/README.md

 <img alt="Stack Setup" src="assets/sign-in.png" width="400" />
 </div>

 After signing in, you will be able to access the protected pages.

-To retrieve user information from your webpage, you can read the headers as shown in this JavaScript Express example (works similarly on other languages/frameworks):
+To retrieve user information from your webpage, you can read the headers as shown in this JavaScript Express + handlebars example (works similarly on other languages/frameworks):

 ```js
 const express = require("express");